 Holi at Banke Bihari

 Head to Banke Bihari Temple just a day before Holi.
-A largely male gathering is present, the priest spills colours and holy water on the crowd.
+A largely male gathering is present, and the priest spills colours and holy water on the crowd.
 During this celebration, people enjoy the festival of colours by chanting the praises of Krishna in unison.
-This is one of the most surreal experiences to witness when people sing, dance, and be with the Lord on the festival of love.
+This is one of the most surreal experiences to witness when people sing, dance, and gather with the Lord at the festival of love.

 The celebration here mostly ends by 1 PM.
 After that, head straight to Mathura to be a part of the Holi procession.
 Trust me, you’ll enjoy every bit of it.
 Vehicles decorated with flowers, people splashing colours on each other, and people dancing on the roads.
 It’s a moment to live.
 The procession then gathers to burn an effigy and celebrate Holika Dahan.